Heather/OpenShark/readme.md

 ![Screenshot](Resources/ss.JPG)

-NOTE: For now I suggest to use 1.0 WinForms based version with some reasons: https://github.com/Heather/OpenShark/tree/1.0

  - Light WinGrooves re-code on WPF / Awesomium / F# / ... maybe some other messy stuff
  - For now there are a lot of things TODO to make it semi-good